dooley-ch/good_fundamentals/design/master_list.md

 # Master List

-While there are approximately 4,000 publicly listed companies in the US, the general public are generally interesed in an investment quality subset of this list.
-This application attempts to limit it's support to this subset by define a list companies it will provide information and analysis on.
+While there are approximately 4,000 publicly listed companies in the US but the public are generally interesed in an investment quality subset of this list.
+This application attempts to limit its support to this subset by define a list companies it will provide information and analysis on.
 This list is called the master list.
 This list is based on the components of the S&P 600, S&P 400 and the S&P 500 indices.